Anello-Photonics/docs-A1/getting_started_imu.rst

 ---------------------------------
 2.1 Install ANELLO Python Program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+If you would like to use the ANELLO Python Program to connect, configure, and log data with the IMU/IMU+, please use the following instructions.

 Confirm that Python is installed and the version is at least 3.6:

 .. code-block:: python